Last Updated on July 4, 2018 by Audrey Scott

 Similar to ceviche, but more subtle and refined, hinting at some Japanese influence.
 The primary difference between ceviche and tiradito?
 No onions.
 In place of onions, tiradito marinades often feature ginger and aji (Peruvian hot pepper).
 You can also find tiradito served (as in the photo below) with creamy aji amarillo (yellow hot pepper) or rocoto (hot red bell-like pepper) sauces.

 Bright yellow mashed potatoes seasoned with lime and aji, filled with tuna, shrimp, or crab and topped with avocado and a creamy cocktail sauce.
 The ultimate comfort food in the Peruvian kitchen.
-Just as decadent as it sounds — and looks in the photo at the top of this post.
+Just as decadent as it sounds.

 Conchitas a la Parmesana (parmesan gratinated scallops)